The role of Core Carbon Principles and Carbon Credit Ratings

 Once CCP assessments have been implemented across the market, won’t carbon credit ratings become redundant?
 This is a common misconception as on the surface both are assessments of quality, but actually CCPs and carbon credit ratings serve different purposes.

-- Uncertain whether CCP will provide a high quality floor
+- Uncertainty as to whether CCP will provide a high-quality floor

 The conflicting needs for the CCPs to balance high environmental integrity of credits and sufficient market liquidity mean that they are unlikely to be an absolute guarantee of quality.